-Remove invasive species like wild parsnip, buckthorn, purple loosestrife, multiflora rose, and shrub honeysuckle.
-These plants can dominate a habitat and threaten species that depend on native plants.
+Find/remove Invasive Species like wild parsnip, buckthorn, purple loosestrife and shrub honeysuckle.
+These plants can dominate a habitat and threaten other species that depend on native plants.

 Help prevent flooding and erosion by keeping trees and shrubs along streams, driveways and roads and using Best Management Practices for forestry and agriculture.
 This will help protect our land and community from the more severe and frequent storms caused by climate change.